1 registered (Tom),

 Loc: las vegas nv

-hey nozz, just curious, why did you choose popchrgr over airchrger? any difference? good luck w/install. i live right by Palms casino. ever wanna share good trail spots lemme know.
-Dafridge@webtv.net
+hey nozz, just curious, why did you choose popchrgr over airchrger? any difference? good luck w/install. i live right by Palms casino. ever wanna share good trail spots lemme know. wink Dafridge@webtv.net

 _________________________